kontenta/kontour/DEVELOPMENT.md

 If you want your own local configuration for phpunit, copy the file `phpunit.xml.dist` to `phpunit.xml` and modify the latter to your needs.

+## Following PSR2

+This project can be checked against configured coding standars using `composer phpcs` from the project directory.